nancyhild/nmbp/_includes/welcome.md

 The examples used in this document are available on GitHub in these tutorials and the Nimbella platform has integrations with GitHub to make it easy to deploy your projects from GitHub, as you'll see.

-Here's how this document is organized:
+This document has the following sections:

 - This overivew
 - Set up your Nimbella project repo in GitHub